vzhou842/victorzhou.com/content/posts/2019-05-29-intro-to-cnns-2.md

 **Want to try or tinker with this code yourself?
 [Run this CNN in your browser](https://repl.it/@vzhou842/A-CNN-from-scratch-Part-2).** It's also available on [Github](https://github.com/vzhou842/cnn-from-scratch).

 We only used a subset of the entire MNIST dataset for this example in the interest of time - our CNN implementation isn't particularly fast.
 If we wanted to train a MNIST CNN for real, we'd use an ML library like [Keras](https://keras.io/).
-To illustrate the power of CNNs, I used Keras to implement and train the _exact same_ CNN we just built from scratch:
+To illustrate the power of our CNN, I used Keras to implement and train the _exact same_ CNN we just built from scratch:

 ```python
 # Header: cnn_keras.py